autodesk-cloud/ochopod/docs/concepts.rst

 exposing the same ports).

 .. note::
-   Please note a cluster does not necessarily map to one single Marathon_ application for instance.
+   Please note a cluster does not necessarily map to one single Marathon_ application or Kubernetes_ replication controller for instance.
 Clusters are orthogonal to the underlying framework data-model.

 Clusters are your basic lego blocks upon which you build more complex distribute systems.
 Now since the same resource pool may end up running pods sharing a container image in different contexts (consider for instance various deployments